GAEfan/app_engine_backup_loader/README.md

 This was written inside a Django app, but writes directly to HTML without any template, for simplicity.
 You can easily adapt to wsgi, for example.
 One of the issues with Django is that datastore models have aliased names (User -> auth_user).
 This handles those.
 Also, this uses a method that can write the entities regardless of their model type (ndb, db, django, etc.)

-In testing, this is much faster and less error-prone than the old appcfg.py upload_data method.
+In testing, this is much faster and less error-prone (and less expensive!) than the old `bulkloader.py` or `appcfg.py upload_data` methods.